 Yoga practice is oriented towards achieving health independent of external support and this is the aim of the integrated practices that are taught.

 To apply Yoga and Ayurveda in your daily life requires training in their techniques along with a philosophical understanding.
 Harmony Yoga do not teach Yoga and Ayurveda as a sport, or as a healing system similar to modern allopathy.

 In the ancient tradition of the Veda, healing and spiritual knowledge were passed on by teachers who were supported by the community.
 This was to avoid the commercialisation of these teachings while making them available to all.
-So students gave dana as a gift of generosity and goodwill to enable the teachers and healers to maintain their existence.
+So students paid the teachers in a spirit of generosity and goodwill to enable the teachers and healers to maintain their existence.
 A teacher requires the requisites of shelter, food, clothing and medicine.